0xSero/partisia-docs/docs/node-operations/run-a-block-producing-node.md

 The tool validates your inputs, and you will not be able to finish the configuration generation without inputting *all* the required information.

+???+ note

-**NOTE:** Be sure to back up the keys the tool prints at the end.
+    Be sure to back up the keys the tool prints at the end.
 They are written in `config.json` and  cannot be recovered if it is deleted.

 You can verify the contents of the files are what you expect by opening them with `cat`: